Sharing is caring!

 How to Test for Histamine Intolerance

 The example Chris Kresser gives is this: Imagine it like a cup of water.
-When the cup is very full (high amounts of histamine in the diet), even a drop of additional water will cause the cup to overflow (symptoms activated).
-But when the cup is less full, it would take more water (histamine) to cause a response.
-This makes histamine intolerance tricky to recognize.
+When the cup is very full (high levels of histamine in the diet), even a drop of additional water will cause the cup to overflow (release of histamine symptoms activated).

 So, how to diagnose it?

-If you have a skin condition, consider that histamine intolerance might be the underlying cause—especially if you have one or more of the allergy-related symptoms mentioned above.
-In these cases, a low-histamine diet can be started to bring histamine levels down and hopefully clear up his or her skin.
+For example, if you have a skin condition, consider that you may have high histamine levels and a histamine intolerance might be the underlying cause—especially if you have one or more of the allergy-related symptoms mentioned above.

-(Figure taken from HERE.)
+(Figure resource HERE.)

-Click HERE to save this for later.
+Click HERE to save this list for later.

 Unfortunately, similar to the Low-FODMAP Diet, many of the foods that contain histamine or provoke histamine production in the body are otherwise healthy foods.

-For example, fermented foods, which have extensive benefits, are some of the biggest culprits, since histamine is a byproduct of the fermentation process.
 (As a side note, Chris mentions that if you have a strong reaction to fermented foods like cheese, wine, kefir, and yogurt, it’s a classic sign of histamine intolerance.)

 List of foods to reduce or eliminate when following a low histamine diet: